salzmanlab-admin/DEEPEST-Fusion/README.md

 - Pickle file for the known fusions list (a database of candidate fusions constructed based on `ChimerDB 3.0`, a curated list of known cancer fusions)
 - Bowtie2 index files for known fusions

-You can download all preprocessed and ready-to-use index files from: https://drive.google.com/open?id=1ftT5UjKafcsDzUFlV49szOD8SiH3-Qws and point to the location they have been downloaded in `DEEPEST-Fusion_input.json`.
+You can download preprocessed and ready-to-use index files from: https://drive.google.com/open?id=1ftT5UjKafcsDzUFlV49szOD8SiH3-Qws and provide the paths to the location they have been downloaded in `DEEPEST-Fusion_input.json`.

 You can also build the index files yourself.
 The scripts/instructions needed for building the index files along with the reference fasta files (genome, transcriptome, regular junctions, scrambled junctions, ribosome) are provided here: https://github.com/salzmanlab/DEEPEST-Fusion/tree/master/reference_files